petralpp/Quiz/README.md

-# QuizApp (in progress)
+# Quiz!

-Answer multiple choice questions related to entertainment and education.
+- Answer multiple choice questions related to music, television, history and many other topics
+- Register and create your own quizzes; for entertainment, or to help with studying
+- Edit or remove created quizzes

 Implemented with TypeScript, React, Redux Toolkit, Node.js, Express, Tailwind, MongoDB and Mongoose.